Cumulocity-IoT/cumulocity-tracking-replay-map-widget/README.md

-*  **Target assets or devices:** User can select a device or a group.
-Based on device/group, list of devices will be display on Map.
+*  **Target assets or devices:** User can select a device.
+Based on device, list of devices will be display on Map.
 Only those devices are visible on map where position attributes are configured.